wp-plugins/democracy-poll/readme.txt

 * You can choose different design of a poll
 * and so on.
 See changelog

 It's very convenient plugin.
-I do press on easy admin features & fast performance.
+I focus on "easy-admin" features & fast performance.
 So you will have:

 * Quick Edit button for Admin, right above a poll
 * Plugin menu in toolbar